rvdegroen/dish-exchange/PROCESS.md

-# Guide
+# Process

-This is a guide for myself to list all the things I have done, so I won't forget
+This is a guide for myself to document my process, so I won't forget and won't get confused

 1. `npm init`
 2. `git init`